sanskriti-s407/insurance-voice-agent/docs/10_edge_case_specification.md

 ### Scenario

-Customer cannot be authenticated after all verification attempts.
+The customer cannot be authenticated.

 ### Expected Bot Behaviour

-* Notify the customer that authentication could not be completed.
+- Notify the customer that authentication was unsuccessful.
-* Explain that a support agent will assist.
+- Explain that the conversation will be transferred to a support representative.

-### Retry Policy

-* No further retries.

 ### Escalation

-* Create a support case and transfer the conversation to a live agent.
+- Generate a support case and transfer the conversation.

 ---

-# 2. Policy Edge Cases
+# 2. Customer Onboarding Edge Cases

-## EC-POL-001: No Active Policy Found
+## EC-ONB-001: Unsupported Insurance Product

 ### Scenario

-The authenticated customer does not have an active insurance policy.
+The customer requests an product that is not supported.

 ### Expected Bot Behaviour

-* Inform the customer that no active policy exists.
+- Inform the customer about the available insurance products.
-* Offer policy purchase options or live agent assistance.
+- Ask the customer to choose Motor, Health, or Life Insurance.

 ---

+## EC-ONB-002: Duplicate Customer

+### Scenario

+The customer already exists in the system.

+### Expected Bot Behaviour

+- Inform the customer that an account already exists.
+- Recommend signing in instead of creating a new account.

+---

+## EC-ONB-003: Missing Mandatory Information

+### Scenario

+The customer skips mandatory onboarding information.

+### Expected Bot Behaviour

+- Inform the customer which information is missing.
+- Continue only after all required information is collected.

+---

+# 3. Policy Services Edge Cases

+## EC-POL-001: Policy Nearing Expiry

+### Scenario

+A selected policy is approaching its expiry date.

+### Expected Bot Behaviour

+- Proactively inform the customer.
+- Offer immediate policy renewal.

+---

-## EC-POL-002: Expired Policy
+## EC-POL-002: Policy Already Expired

 ### Scenario